Dvd848/Crossword-Solver/utils/words/README.md

 These scripts are used in order to generate the word-lists for the application.

-They result in the creation of two sources:
+They result in the creation of three sources:
  * *Wiktionary* and *Hebrew Wordnet* are merged into the "dictionary" source
  * *Hspell* is stored in the "Hspell" source
+ * *Wikipedia* is stored in the "encyclopedia" source

 ## Prerequisites